nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-- Internship applications are represented as openings, By using clean and optimized representation of important dates or deadlines as *keydates*,

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>

   e.g. in `add p/POSITION`, `POSITION` is a parameter which can be used as `add p/Software Engineer`.